 Vaccines highlight one mode of developing active immunity.
 Vaccines can be made in several different ways.
-They can contain either a dead or weakened form of a pathogen, a toxin produced by a pathogen or a protein that’s found on the surface of a pathogen.
+They can contain either a dead or weakened form of a pathogen, a toxin produced by a pathogen, or a protein found on the surface of a pathogen.

-As a result the body will develop a set of antibodies that can recognize this specific pathogen.
-So if there is an encounter with the same pathogen in the future, the antibodies that were made in response to the vaccine will recognize the virus and destroy it before it can harm your body.
+As a result, the body will develop a set of antibodies that can recognize this specific pathogen.
+So if there is an encounter with the same pathogen in the future, the antibodies made in response to the vaccine will recognize the virus and destroy it before it can harm your body.
 In essence, the person has developed immunity against the specific pathogen from the vaccine.

-Our immune memory, in this case the number of antibodies against different diseases or the antibody repertoire against different diseases increase as we age.
+Our immune memory, in this case, the number of antibodies against different diseases or the antibody repertoire against different diseases, increases as we age.

-Each instance a person is exposed to a new pathogen this process is repeated.
-The end result then is quite simple; everyday we are exposed to many different microbes in the environment and as a result our immune systems continue to develop its strength, until we start to age.
+Each instance a person is exposed to a new pathogen, this process is repeated.
+The end result then is quite simple.
+Every day, we are exposed to many different microbes in the environment.
+As a result, our immune systems continue to develop its strength until we start to age.

 More topics you might like